X2Y2-io/x2y2-sdk/README.md

 ### Creating Listings (Orders)

-To create a fixed-price listing to sell an item, also known as an order, call the `list` method.
+To create a fixed-price listing to sell an item, also referred to as an order in the API, call the `list` method.

 ```JavaScript
 await list({